-INRC staff will be available to support the teams, outside of the classroom, as they work on their project and implement the lessons learned through the training.
+INRC staff will support the teams outside of the classroom as they work on their project and implement the lessons learned through the training.

-The program is partially funded with Community Development Block Grant (CDBG) funding from the Department of Housing and Urban Development (HUD) through the City of Indianapolis.
-While INRC will need to assure that at least 50% of the total number of census tracts for the chosen neighborhoods are qualified for the use of CDBG funds, INRC is also committed to ensuring that a diverse representation of neighborhoods is selected.
+The program is partially funded with Community Development Block Grant (CDBG) funding from the U.S. Department of Housing and Urban Development (HUD) through the City of Indianapolis.
+While INRC assures that at least 50% of the total number of census tracts for the selected neighborhoods are qualified for the use of CDBG funds, INRC is also committed to ensuring that a diverse representation of neighborhoods is selected.
 All neighborhoods are eligible to participate, even if they have no HUD qualified census tracts.

-• Any neighborhood association within the Indianapolis area, registered with the City of Indianapolis (or willing to become registered prior to beginning the program).
-The registration tool is found at maps.indy.gov/Indy.organizations.Web.
+- Any community-based organization within the Indianapolis area that is registered (or is willing to be registered) with the City of Indianapolis.
+The registration tool is found at http://www.maps.indy.gov/Indy.organizations.Web/.

-• The association has experienced leaders and is looking to expand its leadership team, or the association is desiring to create a leadership team.
+- The community-based organization has experienced leaders and is looking to expand its leadership team, or the association desires to create a leadership team.

-• The association is willing to complete a project over an approximate 12-month period, and work with INRC to develop measurable results.
+- The community-based organization is willing to complete a project before December 31, 2022 and work with INRC to develop measurable results.

-• List of three-five residents who have been identified by the neighborhood organization as emerging leaders, and who have agreed to attend the courses.
+- List of three to five residents/stakeholders who have been identified by the community-based organization as existing or emerging leaders who have agreed to attend the courses.
 Ideally, each resident should attend 100% of the courses, however, INRC understands that there are often circumstances that could impact attendance.
 Because of this, INRC suggests that each neighborhood consider a back-up representative who could substitute, as necessary.

 3. How to Apply

-• Completed applications are due by 5:00pm Eastern time on Friday, June 23, 2017 via INRC’s online application below.
+- Completed applications were due by 5:00pm EST on Friday, June 18, 2021 via INRC’s online application.

 4. Measurements of success

-• It is anticipated that four to five neighborhoods will be chosen for 2017/2018.
+It is anticipated that four to five neighborhoods will be selected for 2021/2022.

-• By July 28, 2017, INRC staff will notify all applicants about the decisions.
+By July 23, 2021, INRC staff will notify all applicants about the award decisions.